 Guwahati

 Guwahati is the biggest and most modern city in Assam, which is around 140 kilometers away from Manas National Park.
 Guwahati has many popular religious and cultural places.
-Many people come here every day to visit
+Many people come here every day to visit these places.

 Details